NonEntity/ccsds/README.md

 - Mark Doyle (https://github.com/markjohndoyle) for the migration to Jakarta JAXB and the fix of a buggy test

 # Contributions
-No further updates (besides bug fixes) are planned to be performed.
+No further updates are planned to be performed.